-This article will elaborate on how to make a scrapbook in easy steps for beginners.
+This step-by-step guide will elaborate on how to make a scrapbook in easy steps for beginners.

 First off, let’s talk briefly about scrapbooking and its definition.

 Remember how you used to have fun making a scrapbook as a kid where you simply pasted photos on colored papers, stuck on your mementos and scribbled some wordings on?
 That’s scrapbooking in its early years.

 Scrapbooking has evolved so much so that there’s a whole scrapbooking industry just to cater to scrapbookers.
-Now there’s tons of acid-free papers, acid-free adhesives, acid-free embellishments, and many scrapbooking supplies for you to choose from.
+Now there are tons of acid-free papers, acid-free adhesives, acid-free embellishments and many scrapbooking supplies for you to choose from.

 To create a scrapbook album, you’ll have to start creating scrapbooking pages.